danielschnoll/Dunsparce/README.md

 A comprehensive PHP web application for Pokemon Go news and updates

 ## :eyes: A look inside
 Dunsparce is a LAMP stack web application, with a PHP backend and a MySql database.
+Hosted on Heroku, using the ClearDB plugin for the SQL database

 ## Features
 - News Feed
-- Raids (with detailed information)
+- Raids (with detailed counters information)
 - Research
 - Eggs
 - Events

-## Current Release (v0.3)
+## Current Release (v1.0)
+- Beta Release!!
+Features include Game News and Events, Raids, and Egg pools
+- Detailed information such as min/max CP, base stats, and shininess
+- CMS completed but login page/userauth still needed

+### Past Releases
+- v0.3
-- Raid Page has cards to display information like type weaknesses and counters
+  - Raid Page has cards to display information like type weaknesses and counters, base stats and more
   - Events page queries events into the future

-### Past Releases
+- v0.2
+  - Eggs page redesign
-- v0.2: Eggs page redesign, removed mid page nav buttons and replaced it with a rudimentary news feed
+  - Removed mid page nav buttons from the homepage and replaced it with a rudimentary news feed
+- v0.1
-- v0.1: Initial page navigation layout, eggs page designed
+  - Initial page navigation layout, eggs page designed

-## Future Features (v1.0+)
+## Future Features (v1.1+)
-- A custom CMS that lets me add information without having to manually input data into the database
+- Research page fully fleshed out
 - Admin user-auth/login for access to this CMS